New York via Sydney: Herbert Smith Freehills’ unique transatlantic merger play

 She added that the merger to create HSF had worked because of the firm’s integrated profit pool, which encouraged collaboration, and that she and D’Agostino believed that success could be repeated with the Kramer Levin merger.

-The merger will significantly strengthen HSF's disputes practice, a core area for the firm that consistently earns top billings in legal rankings guides, as well as in sectors including energy, financial services, infrastructure, mining and technology.
+The combination will significantly strengthen HSF’s disputes practice, a core area that consistently earns top billings for the firm in legal rankings guides, as well as in sectors including energy, financial services, infrastructure, mining and technology.

 Robert Bata, founder and principal of New York-based consultancy WarwickPlace Legal, noted that while the potential transatlantic tie-up is significant “it is different from what other UK firms have aimed for and will continue to aim for, in that I see this as primarily a disputes-focused move”.